Arlan Richardson: Research

 Richardson's research has explored the biology of aging, focusing on the roles of dietary restriction, oxidative stress, mitochondrial dysfunction, genetic regulation, and epigenetic modifications in the aging process and related diseases.
 His initial research studied the molecular pathways responsible for the anti-aging effects of dietary restriction.
 His laboratory was the first to show that dietary restriction altered gene expression through changes in the activity of transcription factors.

 Richardson also examined age-associated oxidative DNA damage, showing that levels of 8-oxo-2-deoxyguanosine (oxo8dG), a marker of oxidative DNA damage, increase with age in nuclear and mitochondrial DNA across various tissues and species.
 His research also demonstrated that dietary restriction, known to extend lifespan, mitigates this oxidative damage, providing indirect support for the oxidative stress theory of aging.
 He studied the effect of oxidative damage/stress on aging using genetically engineered mouse models to alter the expression of antioxidant enzymes on aging.
 His first experiments on heterozygous manganese superoxide dismutase (MnSOD) knockout mice revealed that reduced MnSOD activity leads to increased oxidative damage, mitochondrial dysfunction, and an elevated incidence of cancer, though without accelerating aging.
 Subsequent studies, using both transgenic and knockout mice, found limited evidence that oxidative stress significantly influences lifespan, although it may contribute to age-related diseases such as cancer.

 In his research on the molecular mechanisms of aging beyond oxidative stress, Richardson explored the role of the mammalian target of rapamycin (mTOR) pathway, showing that its inhibition by rapamycin extends lifespan in mice and ameliorates cognitive deficits and amyloid-beta pathology in Alzheimer's disease models.
 However, he also identified that rapamycin-induced longevity is independent of insulin sensitivity, implicating distinct pathways in the regulation of aging and metabolic health.
 In 2018, he studied the pathways responsible for chronic inflammation (inflammaging), which occurs with age.
 He was the first to show that the cell death pathway of necroptosis contributed to inflammaging and that necroptosis induces cell senescence.

+With Steve Austad at the University of Alabama at Birmingham, Richardson developed a unique rat model (OKC-HET^{B/W}) model to study the impact of mitochondria-haplotype on aging.